-The museum features a variety of experiences, with more than six million items on display and over 40 permanent galleries.
-Dinosaur fossils, minerals and meteorites, historical artifacts, and the world’s largest collection of fossils from the Burgess Shale, along with many Art Deco works, provide visitors with hours of interesting learning and discovery.
+The museum features a world-class collection of 13 million art objects and natural history specimens, featured in 40 gallery and exhibition spaces.
+Discover dinosaur fossils, minerals and meteorites, historical artifacts, the world’s largest collection of fossils from the Burgess Shale and key Art Deco works.

-The museum first opened in March 1914 and today is Canada’s largest field-research institution, engaging in conservation and research activities around the globe.
+The ROM first opened in March 1914 and today is Canada’s largest field-research institution, engaging in conservation and research activities around the globe.

 For up-to-date information and details on the ROM, we recommend you visit their website.
 For information about other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.

 The Royal Ontario Museum, or ROM as the locals call it, has more to do and see than possible in a single day.
 Between the natural history galleries, world cultural galleries, and art exhibitions, everyone in the family will have plenty to keep them curious and learning.

 The interactive Bat Cave presents over 800 models of 20 bat specimens, set in recreated habitats that emulate their natural environments with sound effects, dimmed lighting and rock models to create the most realistic experience possible.
 Outside the cave, learning panels answer bat-related questions, while inside the cave you can use the Bat Cave Field Guide to identify the various species of bats and insects hiding among the cavern walls.

 For those intrigued by the geology, the Teck Suite of Galleries: Earth’s Treasures explores 3,000 minerals, gems, rocks and meteorites, ranging from 4.5 billion years ago to the present day.
 The specimens come from locations scattered across the globe, the moon and beyond.
 Some notable specimens include fragments of the Tagish Lake meteorite and the Light of the Desert, which is the world’s largest faceted cerussite.